bruceravel/SCFtests/README.md

 The fit includes the nearest neighbor C, the next three C atoms, and the neighboring 6 hydrogen atoms.
 The DS triangle paths involving the first and second neighbor C atoms are also included.
-The fitting model assumes that the adamanatane anion is very rigid compared to the Br-C bond.
+The fitting model assumes that the adamantane anion is very rigid compared to the Br-C bond.
 Thus, the formula explained in [`http://dx.doi.org/10.1088/1742-6596/190/1/012026`](http://dx.doi.org/10.1088/1742-6596/190/1/012026) is used to constrain the second neighbor C distance to the first